laurentiu-miu/collector/README.md

 # Reactive-Collector
 ## Running the application
-Prerequisite:
-For this to run you must have:
+Prerequisite - For this to run you must have:
 * java 11
 * apache maven 3.5
 * cassandra 3.11